Govind-techie/LeetCode/README.md

   *Given the total number of courses and a list of prerequisite pairs, return an ordering of courses you should take to finish all courses.
   The solution models the problem as a directed graph and uses topological sorting (DFS-based) to find a valid course order.
 If a cycle is detected (i.e., not all courses can be completed), it returns an empty array.
   Time complexity is **O(V + E)**, where V is the number of courses and E is the number of prerequisite pairs.*

+- **Problem 743: Network Delay Time**
+  *Given a network of n nodes and a list of travel times as directed edges, determine the minimum time required for a signal sent from a starting node to reach all nodes.
+If it is impossible, return -1.
+  The solution builds an adjacency list and uses Dijkstra's algorithm to find the shortest path from the source to all nodes, tracking the maximum delay.
+  Time complexity is **O((V + E) log V)**, where V is the number of nodes and E is the number of edges.*

 ---